kristhaj/Brewy/README.md

 TODO:

+- Complete fetching of data from API
 - Clean view of recipe data relevant to brew day (i.e. measurements, mash time, boil time, etc.)
 - Create timer with multiple timestamps (set one timer which will give a notification when each amount of hops is added to boil)

 DONE:

 ## Integration
-Currently supports integration with the API of https://brewersfriend.com
+Currently intends to support integration with the API of https://brewersfriend.com

 API Documentation can be found at https://docs.brewersfriend.com/api